 As a rule, your septic tank should not be giving off odors.
 It is a sealed unit and designed to lock both the waste and odors in the tank.
-So if you can smell septic tank odors in your house (rotten egg smell) it’s a warning.
-We’re going to cover the septic tank smells, if you should be concerned, and what to do about them.
+So if you can smell septic tank odors in your house (rotten egg smell), it’s a warning.
+We will cover the septic tank smells if you should be concerned and what to do about them.

 What causes the sewage smell?

-Septic tank smells are caused by sewer gases in the septic system that are escaping one way or another.
-The gases can include methane, hydrogen sulfide and carbon dioxide, enough of these gases can be harmful or even life ending (some cause explosions).
+Septic tank smells are caused by sewer gases in the septic system that is escaping one way or another.
+The gases can include methane, hydrogen sulfide, and carbon dioxide, enough of these gases can be harmful or even life-ending (some cause explosions).

-Over time these gases build up and are usually contained in your septic tank but if you’re smelling them in your house there could be an issue that you need to identify.
+Over time these gases build up and are usually contained in your septic tank, but if you smell them in your house, there could be an issue that you need to identify.

 Septic tank smells outside

 If you’re experiencing septic tank smells outside, you will want to check around the tank itself.
 There are a few places that the sewage odor can be coming from.